nakohdo/MediaWikiMobile/FIXME-MEDIAWIKI-Metro/README.md

 ### Opening the project

-Open an Explorer window to your checkout, and navigate to the 'WikipediaMetro' subdirectory.
-Double-click on "WikipediaMetroTest.sln" (if file extensions are hidden as per default, it's the one that's not a subdirectory).
+Open an Explorer window to your checkout, and navigate to the 'FIXME-MEDIAWIKI-Metro' subdirectory.
+Double-click on "FIXME-MEDIAWIKI-MetroTest.sln" (if file extensions are hidden as per default, it's the one that's not a subdirectory).

 This should open the "solution" (collection of one or more projects) and the